sg893052/sonic-buildimage/release_documents/ConfigDB-Manual.md

 ### Data Plane L3 Interfaces

-IP configuration for data plane are defined in **INTERFACE**, **PORTCHANNEL_INTERFACE**, and **VLAN_INTERFACE** table.
-The objects in all three tables have the interface (could be physical port, port channel, or vlan) that IP address is attached to as first-level key, and IP prefix as second-level key.
-IP interface objects don't have any attributes.
+IP configuration for data plane are defined in **INTERFACE**, **PORTCHANNEL_INTERFACE**, **VLAN_INTERFACE** and **LOOPBACK_INTERFACE** table.
+The objects in all four tables have the interface (could be physical port, port channel, vlan, or loopback) that IP address is attached to as first-level key, and IP prefix as second-level key.
+IP interface objects have VRF name as an attribute.
+In the example below, Ethernet0 belongs to Vrf-Edge, Ethernet8 belongs to Vrf-Core and Ethernet4 belongs to default VRF.
+For every interface bound to the default VRF, an entry is required with empty VRF name like "Vlan1000":{}.

 ```
 {
 "INTERFACE": {
+        "Ethernet0":{
+                "vrf_name":"Vrf-Edge"
+        },
+        "Ethernet4":{}, // it means this interface belongs to global/default VRF.
+It is necessary even user doesnt use vrf.
+        "Ethernet8":{
+                "vrf_name":"Vrf-Core"
+        },
         "Ethernet0|10.0.0.0/31": {},
         "Ethernet4|10.0.0.2/31": {},
         "Ethernet8|10.0.0.4/31": {}